jeremylevasseur/GameDev/git_streak_readme/README.md

 ---

 First, you need to add your changes to the Git *queue*, which will be commited after the next command.
 To add your changes, execute the following command.
+Make sure you don't miss the period.
+It represents the current directory and tells Git to add all the changes that occured within this directory.
 ```
 git add .
 ```